The Chairman, President, & CEO of F.N.B. (FNB) is Buying Shares

-Following this transaction Vincent Delie’s holding in the company was increased by 2.24% to a total of $3.74 million.
-In addition to Vincent Delie, 2 other FNB executives reported Buy trades in the last month.
+In addition to Vincent Delie, 6 other FNB executives reported Buy trades in the last month.
+Following this transaction Vincent Delie’s holding in the company was increased by 2.19% to a total of $3.92 million.

 See today’s analyst top recommended stocks >>

 Based on F.N.B.’s latest earnings report for the quarter ending December 31, the company posted quarterly revenue of $380 million and quarterly net profit of $95.19 million.
 In comparison, last year the company earned revenue of $374 million and had a net profit of $100 million.
-FNB’s market cap is $2.66B and the company has a P/E ratio of 7.03.
-The company has a one-year high of $12.93 and a one-year low of $8.16.
+The company has a one-year high of $12.93 and a one-year low of $7.37.
+FNB’s market cap is $2.73B and the company has a P/E ratio of 6.50.

 Starting in September 2019, FNB received 5 Buy ratings in a row.
 Three different firms, including Piper Sandler and Stephens, currently also have a Buy rating on the stock.